projectcalico/calico/docs/source/fuel-integration.rst

 Integration with Mirantis Fuel
 ==============================

 Calico plugins are available for Fuel 6.1 and 7.0.
+We don't yet support Fuel 8, but plan to work on that soon (summer 2016 - please get in touch if this is important to you).

 Fuel 7.0
 ========